Knox Law is pleased to offer alternative dispute resolution (ADR) services including mediation, early neutral evaluation, and arbitration.

 - Labor and employment matters

 - Business matters

 - Intellectual property

 - Sports and entertainment

-We maintain offices in Erie, North East, and Pittsburgh, Pennsylvania, and Jamestown, New York.
+We maintain offices in Erie and Pittsburgh, Pennsylvania, and Jamestown, New York.
 We are prepared and outfitted to offer comfortable, convenient meeting spaces with complimentary Wi-Fi, food and beverages, and office supplies as needed.

 With Mediation Services, the parties to a lawsuit meet privately with a neutral third-party (mediator) in an effort to settle the case.
-The mediator facilitates the negotiation of a voluntary resolution to the case – his or her decision is not binding to either party; rather he or she helps the parties resolve the issue themselves.
+The mediator facilitates the negotiation of a voluntary resolution to the case – their decision is not binding to either party; rather they help the parties resolve the issue themselves.